-Protected by property insurance
+Covered by property insurance

-- Your contents: your furniture and other items in your home
+- Your home contents: your furniture

 Loan balance insurance as a safety net